Richard F. Peterson

 For the last 25 years of Rich’s life, he was a practicing Buddhist, and his beliefs guided his life and actions.
 Rich is survived by his daughters Mindy (Thomas Glover), Cheri Peterson, and Betsy Peterson (Connie Langellier), as well as his grandchildren Kate (Tony Maduzia), Jake, and Garrett Tieder.
 Also surviving are his three great-grandchildren, John, Angie, and Mike Maduzia.

-An online Celebration of Life is set for 2:00pm Saturday, June 19, 2021.
-A link to the online service will be posted as soon as it’s available.
+A virtual Celebration of Life is set for 2:00pm Saturday, June 19, 2021.
+The Zoom link for the service can be found on the memorial website: http://rememberingrichpeterson.com/.

 In lieu of flowers, please make a memorial contribution to the Michael J. Fox Foundation or the Parkinson’s Foundation.

 We are so sorry to hear of Rich’s passing.
 He was such a nice man and we all enjoyed working with him very very much!
 So sorry for your loss.

 Thank you for your kind words — he loved working with you all too!